peeradonmoke2002/FRA532_Project_6702_6703/README.md

 ### 7. Launch the Braking System

 > [!Warning]
-> Before launching, please ensure that your ESP32 is connected to the F1TENTH vehicle and Joystick is connected to pi.
+> Before launching, please ensure that your ESP32 and Joystick is connected to pi.
+> And ensure that in Pi have the docker [esp32_micro_ros](./docker-compose.yml) are place and is running.

 ```bash
 ros2 launch break_controller joystick.launch.py